(From Deep Listening to Organisational Learning)

 Stakeholder Engagement addresses a different problem:

-• rapid participation across diverse stakeholders
+- rapid participation across diverse stakeholders,

-• repeated exposure to different perspectives
+- repeated exposure to different perspectives,

-Complementary Role
+Complementary Roles

-These approaches operate at different levels:
+These approaches work at distinct levels:

-Capability Theory U Stakeholder Engagement
+| Capability | Theory U | Stakeholder Engagement |

-Focus Quality of attention Structure of interaction
+| Focus | Quality of attention | Structure of interaction |

-Outcome Deep listening, empathy High-throughput insight
+| Outcome | Deep listening, empathy | High-throughput insight |

-Use Strategic, complex issues Operational, repeatable engagements
+| Use | Strategic, complex issues | Operational, repeatable engagements |

-Time horizon Extended Short, iterative
+| Time horizon | Extended | Short, iterative |

 From Development to Practice

-A practical synthesis emerges:
+A practical synthesis appears:

-• Theory U builds the capacity to listen.
+- Theory U builds the capacity to listen.

-• Stakeholder Engagement applies that capacity at scale.
+- Stakeholder Engagement applies that capacity at scale.

-organisational learning at both depth and scale
+Together, they enable organisational learning at both depth and scale.

 Implication for Adaptive Capacity

-• the ability to respond coherently.
+Adaptive capacity requires both the ability to perceive clearly and to respond coherently.

 Core Insight

-Deep listening enables insight.
+- Deep listening yields insight.

-Structured interaction enables scale.
+- Structured interaction enables scale.

-Adaptive capacity requires both.
+- Adaptive capacity requires both.